spacedsweden/docs/docs/sms/sms.md

 ---
-title: Send your first SMS
+title: Getting started
 excerpt: This guide will show you how to send and receive SMS with the sinch API in minutes.
 ---

-## Quickstart - Send your first SMS
+## Send your first SMS

 Learn how to send SMS messages with the Sinch API in a few minutes.
 In this guide, we  show you how to: